Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Evidence from previous glacial periods when the Pangea supercontinent existed reinforced the idea that at one point, land masses were connected.
 Striations, lines in rocks carved by glaciers moving other rocks over them, have been found by glaciologists in central India, Africa and even in the Amazon Rainforest.

-![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Roche_moutonée_with_striations.jpg) *Striations and spherical laval bombs visible in a roche moutonée near Easedale Tarn, Lake District.
+![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Roche_moutonée_with_striations.jpg) *Striations and spherical laval bombs visible in a roche moutonnée near Easedale Tarn, Lake District.
 Credit: me*

 ### Apparent fit of the continents